pdidev/pdi/plugins/user_code/README.md

 \subsection hello_world_node Hello world!

-First, we will call simple function without the use of descripors to print "Hello world!" on "print" event.
+First, we will call simple function without the use of descriptors to print "Hello world!" on "print" event.

 hello_world.c: